SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/index.rst

 **致谢模版:**

+* 致远一号

+The computations in this paper were run on the Zhiyuan-1 cluster supported by the Center for High Performance Computing at Shanghai Jiao Tong University.

 * 思源一号

 The computations in this paper were run on the Siyuan-1 cluster supported by the Center for High Performance Computing at Shanghai Jiao Tong University.